Just go away

 And for African Americans?
 We’re not totally sure, but given the veiled, and sometimes not-so-veiled, racist comments coming from some of Obama’s detractors -- perhaps Romney meant the continuation or expansion of welfare, unemployment benefits and food stamps?

-Though politicians, political action committees and interest groups are amazingly adept at getting people to vote against their own best interests,
+Though politicians, political action committees and interest groups are amazingly adept at getting people to vote against their own best interests, pandering to certain demographics is as old as the tradition of casting a vote.
+Though studies have reached conflicting conclusions, we often assume people vote for the candidate who will most likely help their personal economic situation.

 We guess you can call any candidate’s promises "gifts" if they are followed through on.